dominis/mikado/README.md

 - for the test/prod database config check out the [wp-config.php](https://github.com/dominis/wordpress.example.com/blob/develop/wp-config-sample.php#L32-L36)
 - [this is the script](https://github.com/dominis/mikado/blob/master/ansible/roles/wordpress/templates/deploy_wordpress.j2) which pulls the changes from git every minute on the instances

+### Working with AMIs

+With `make build-ami` you can generate new AMIs and with running `make apply` the latest AMI will be rolled out to the `test` ASG.

+If you happy with the result on your test site you can run `make deploy-ami` to tag the AMI as production ready and with `make apply` you can initiate a rolling update on your production ASG.

 ## FAQ